johnkron/exam/README.md

 ## 3. Add remote

 Add the original repository as a remote with the name upstream.
-Show that you have done it correctly by listing all your remotes, and take a screen shoot of the command output.
+Show that you have done it correctly by listing all your remotes, and take a screenshot of the command output.
 Create a commit of the picture.

 ## 4. Read/Debug the code in src/main.js try to answer the following questions